 Still, despite the increasing financial pressure on everyone, money is not at fault here.
-One thing that I teach in The Passive Income System is that money is merely a neutral agent — a medium that we use to transact value.
+One thing that I teach in The Passive Income System (my passive income course) is that money is merely a neutral agent — a medium that we use to transact value.
 Inflation aside, in a world where everything is constant, we receive $X of money by virtue of X amount of value that we give to others.
 If we’re not receiving our ideal $X now, the issue isn’t really money itself, but our lack of means to earn this money (which can be tied to not having the right skills, not having figured out the mediums to earn this money, not offering value that people want, etc.)

 Your Task Today